345 Km H To Mph

 • Incorrect Conversion Factor: Using an inaccurate conversion factor will lead to an incorrect result.
 Always double-check your conversion factor and ensure it's derived from reliable sources.

-• Unit Inconsistency: Ensure that your units are consistent throughout your calculations.
+• Unit Inconsistency: see to it that your units are consistent throughout your calculations.
 Mixing units (e.g., using kilometers and meters in the same calculation) will lead to errors.

 • Misplacing the Decimal Point: Pay close attention to the decimal point when performing calculations, especially when dealing with large or small numbers.